suna-aquatope/Sensei/README.md

 `/unlockall campaign` to unlock all of stages of campaign

+`/unlockall weekdungeon` to unlock all of stages of week dungeon

+`/unlockall schooldungeon` to unlock all of stages of school dungeon

 ---

 - Support for loading excel of latest version of game